ACGaming/UniversalTweaks/README.md

 # 🔧 Universal Tweaks 🔧
 ### A one-stop-shop for all bugfixing and tweaking needs

+All changes are toggleable via the config file.

 **Bugfixes:**
 * Block Overlay: Fixes x-ray when standing in non-suffocating blocks
 * Destroy Entity Packets: Fixes lag caused by dead entities by sending additional packets when the player is not alive